Quantcast

 Print Friendly and PDF

 Making cider is a great way to celebrate fall—and that pure, fresh apple cider taste is like nothing you’ve ever tasted from a grocery store.
-If you’ve got the right tools, it’s simple to do and lots of fun!
+If you have the right tools, it’s simple to do and lots of fun!
+Check out our DIY tutorial on how to make apple cider by hand.

-In colonial days, it was common for farmers and families to own a barreled cider press (and in those days, the cider was often left to ferment and become an alcoholic “hard” cider).
-Today, the “old-fashioned” cider press is becoming more popular again, perhaps because more people are planting fruit trees.
+In colonial days, many farmers and families owned a barreled cider press (and in those days, the cider was often left to ferment and become an alcoholic “hard” cider).
+Today, the “old-fashioned” cider press is becoming more popular again, perhaps because more people are planting fruit trees and becoming more interested in homesteading.

 The Apple Press

-There are many kind of presses from a very simple hand press to the traditional cider press with a grinder.
+There are many kinds of presses, from a very simple hand press to the traditional cider press with a grinder.
 You can often even rent an apple press.
-Then all you really need are the apples and a few supplies (cutting boards, knives, and empty pitchers).
+Then all you need are the apples and a few supplies (cutting boards, knives, and empty pitchers).
 Take turns with the press—and you’re in cider heaven!

 How to Press Apple Cider